alChaCC/blog/source/_posts/2015-08-23-build-up-a-homemade-server-to-server-interactions-with-google-api-using-ruby-take-google-analytics-as-an-example.markdown

     end
   end
 ```
-I have to get access token by "get_token", And this function all assign expire time to @exp.
+I have to get access token by "get_token", And this function also assign expire time to @exp.

 ```
 parameters['access_token'] = get_token